We provide comprehensive gynecologic care from as early as adolescence all the way through to menopause and beyond.

 Answer the following questions to see if your menstruation is excessive:

-If you answer “yes” to any of the questions above, you may be a candidate for this procedure.
-There are several ablation options for you including the Novasure and Hydrothermal Ablation (HTA) procedures.
+If you answer “yes” to any of the questions above, you may be a candidate for this procedure, known as a NovaSure ablation.

 Contact Dr. Pemberton to discuss your options.